bcornello/Spring-Swagger-API/README.md

 # Jenkins

 Using ngrok to tunnel local ip.
 This makes it possible to setup a webhook that triggers a build when code changes are comitted.
+Remeber to update the tunnel address in the Github project settings if setting up webhook.

 # Contact